🌪️

 The Biggest Tornado Ever Recorded

-The largest tornado in recorded history was the El Reno, Oklahoma tornado of May 31, 2013, which reached a width of 2.6 miles.
-It broke the previous record - the Hallam, Nebraska tornado of 2004 (2.5 miles) - and remains the largest documented tornado on Earth.
+The biggest tornado ever recorded was the 2013 El Reno, Oklahoma tornado at 2.6 miles wide.
+It broke the previous record set by the 2004 Hallam, NE tornado (2.5 miles).

 The 2013 El Reno Tornado